Garvit2809/CS_F301_AES_DES_Cryptography/README.md

 ### DES Decryption
 Decryption involves reversing the encryption process with initial permutation, splitting, 16 rounds of decryption using the round keys in reverse order, and final permutation.
 The plaintext result is converted to a hexadecimal string and displayed.

-## Profiler Comparison

-### Dhat (Memory Profiler)
-Dhat serves as the memory profiler, profiling Rust programs and tracking dynamic memory allocations and deallocations.
-Its insights into memory usage aid in identifying memory leaks and inefficiencies.

-### VTune Profiler (Performance Analysis)
-VTune Profiler is harnessed to analyze C++ applications, offering comprehensive performance analysis capabilities.
-It encompasses CPU and memory analysis, thread profiling, and other metrics, providing a detailed understanding of the performance characteristics of the C++ implementation.

-The use of Dhat for Rust programs and VTune Profiler for C++ applications enables a nuanced assessment of both memory and performance aspects in each language effectively.

 ## How to Use